noahehall/theBookOfNoah/0current/languages/javascript/react.md

 ##### useRef

+- Refs provide a way to access DOM nodes or React elements created in the render method.
 - returns a mutable ref object that exist sfor the lifetime of the component
   - gives you the _SAME_ ref via _Object.is_ logic
   - usecases: